XanderK555/Housing-Affordability-in-US-Metro-Areas/README.md

 1. How has the housing market changed in different metros over time?
 2. How has population growth affected the housing market?
-3. Are fluctuations in housing prices keeping up with rising income?
+3. Is per-capita income keeping up with fluctuating housing prices?
 4. Which metro areas and regions have experienced the most significant shifts in affordability?

 ## Introducing the Data